 A 3D camera is an imaging device that enables the perception of depth in images to replicate three dimensions as experienced through human binocular vision.
 Some 3D cameras use two or more lenses to record multiple points of view, while others use a single lens that shifts its position.
 The combination of the two perspectives, as with the slightly different perspective of two human eyes, is what enables depth perception.
 A 3D camera can be used to create an immersive frozen-in-time moment for stills or video content that seems real enough to touch.

-The principle behind the 3D effect in a 3D camera is called stereoscopy and the corresponding technology is known as stereoscopic imaging.
+The principle behind the 3D visualizaton design has an effect in a 3D camera is called stereoscopy and the corresponding technology is known as stereoscopic imaging.
 The difference between objects seen through the left and right eyes (binocular disparity) is what enables perspective in human eyesight, along with our ability to integrate those two perspectives using focusing and visual center interpretation.
 Another technology known as autostereoscopic imaging is screen-based and does not require viewers to wear special glasses.